 Tobacco, taken in any form, can lead to many diseases, including cancers.
-According to the data from the Global Adult Tobacco Survey, in low and middle-income countries (including India), 41% of men and 5% of women smoke.
+According to the data collected from the Global Adult Tobacco Survey, in low and middle-income countries (including India), 41% of men and 5% of women are smokers.
 But the most important concern is the rising trend of smoking in developing countries like India.

 Some of the side effects of smoking are:

 1. Lung Cancer - It is the most common cause of death due to smoking and the leading cause of cancer deaths.

 2. Constricted Blood Vessels - As nicotine constricts your blood vessels, it increases the risk of hypertension, heart attack, and stroke.